youngd24/ThinClient/Wyse/7000/README.md

 ## Other Resources

+There's not a ton out there about this subject but here's what I found.
+If you have more feel free to issue a GitHub PR (Pull Request) here with anything you find.

 - [Parky Towers](https://www.parkytowers.me.uk/thin/wyse/z/zx0q/).
 Great site with all sorts of thin client info, I found the information there quite helpful.
-- Reddit [thread](https://www.reddit.com/r/HomeServer/comments/2n3i5t/wyse_z90d7_thinclient_sata_drive_upgrade/) on teh hard drive subject.
+- Reddit [thread](https://www.reddit.com/r/HomeServer/comments/2n3i5t/wyse_z90d7_thinclient_sata_drive_upgrade/) on the hard drive subject.
 Some bits there.
 - YouTube videos
 	- [Wyse Thin Client Rx0L Teardown](https://www.youtube.com/watch?v=JOrZVa5QehY)
 	- [Was it wise to buy the Wyse?](https://www.youtube.com/watch?v=oy6g3zaD4Jc)